xiaoyunyang/xiaoyunyang.github.io/content/post/startup-seed-funding.md

 * [State of Recruitment Marketing 2018](https://blog.beamery.com/recruitment-marketing-2018-key-takeaways/)

 # Market Opportunity

+## The Problem

+The [skills gap](https://www.youtube.com/watch?v=gTLcM4iZSTo) is a major contributor of unemployment and underemployment.
+Low skilled work opportunities are disappearing, being automated away.

 Some data which indicate market opportunity in the career pivot and candidate relationship management industry:

 * Google announced its new project -  [Google for Jobs](https://www.blog.google/products/search/connecting-more-americans-jobs/) - which addresses the concern that many job seekers feel like they can’t find the job they’re looking for or apply to roles that aren’t the right fit.
 At the same time [46 percent of U.S. employers face talent shortages and have issues filling open positions with the right candidate](https://www.manpowergroup.us/campaigns/talent-shortage/).